Fujifilm X-H2 vs. Sony A7 IV

 Fujifilm APS-C vs. Sony Full-Frame

-Fujifilm Canada kindly sent me the X-H2 last week for my upcoming review and while I had this camera available I thought it would be interesting to shoot it alongside the Sony A7 IV.
+Fujifilm Canada kindly sent me the X-H2 last week for my upcoming review.
+While I had this camera available, I thought it would be interesting to shoot it alongside the Sony A7 IV.

-I have been toying with the idea of also having a full-frame camera available, mainly in order to use for various lens reviews.
-But before dipping my toes in, I decided to rent a Sony A7 IV for a weekend to see what it is all about.
+I have been toying with the idea of having a full-frame camera available, mainly to use for various lens reviews.
+But before I dove in, I rented a Sony A7 IV for a weekend to see what it was all about.

 The comparison images in this review are captured with the best possible full-frame 35mm equivalent lenses.
-For the Fujifilm photos, I used the Fujifilm XF 23mm f/1.4 R LM WR, and for the Sony photos, the FE 35mm f/1.4 GM.
+I used the Fujifilm XF 23mm f/1.4 R LM WR for the Fujifilm photos, and for the Sony photos, the FE 35mm f/1.4 GM.

 Please click to view larger images.